-- Make sure that the event object is passed, because this object holds the data that you want to validate.
+Make sure that the event object is passed, because this object holds the data that you want to validate.

-- Click Select to connect a Microflow to this event.
+Click Select to connect a Microflow to this event.

-- Click New in the Microflow selector to create a new one.
+Click New in the Microflow selector to create a new one.

-- Click OK to save the event handler and open the created Microflow.
+Click OK to save the event handler and open the created Microflow.
 It should look similar to this:

-As long as this Microflow returns a boolean value, you are free to add any logic to determine if the data is valid or not.
+As long as this Microflow returns a Boolean value, you are free to add any logic to determine if the data is valid or not.
 If the Microflow returns ‘false’, the commit is cancelled.
 Returning ‘true’ will commit the object.
 If you don’t know how to work with microflows, take a look at how-to.

-4. Advanced Validation with a Custom ‘Save’ Button
+5 Advanced Validation with a Custom ‘Save’ Button

 - Right click the Save button and select Delete to remove it from the page.

-- Create a Commit activity to store the object in the database.
+Create a Commit activity to store the object in the database.

-Create a Close Page activity to close the detail page.
+Create a Close page activity to close the detail page.

-You have now created a Microflow that mimics the default ‘Save’ button behavior.
+You have now created a microflow that mimics the default ‘Save’ button behavior.
 It should look like this:

 You can now extend the Microflow to validate user input.

-- After the start event insert an Exclusive split.
+After the start event insert a decision.